dancer1325/opensearch-documentation/_security/getting-started.md

 ## Mapping users to roles

-When a user logs in to OpenSearch, they need to be mapped to the appropriate role in order to obtain the correct permissions.
-This mapping is performed using the `roles_mapping.yml` file with the following structure:
+When a user logs in to OpenSearch, they need to be mapped to the appropriate role in order to obtain the correct permissions
+* This mapping is performed using the `roles_mapping.yml` file with the following structure:

 ```
 <role_name>: